FIN-014: Honorarium Payments to Non-Employees Including Short-term, Non-Immigrant Alien Visitors

-Provides guidance on honoraria payments and/or travel and incidental expenses reimbursements to non-employees including short-term, nonimmigrant alien visitors to the University in order to comply with U.S. Immigration and Tax laws.
+This policy provides guidance on honoraria payments and/or travel and incidental expense reimbursements to non-employees including short-term, nonimmigrant alien visitors to the University to assist in complying with U.S. Immigration and Tax laws.

-(Note: Financial Reporting & Operations is prohibited from providing tax and/or legal advice.)
+(Note: Financial Operations & Tax is prohibited from providing tax and/or legal advice.)

 Academic Activity or Activities (Usual):